mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-delete.rst

 IAM - Delete Project Roles
 ==========================

-To enforce security of your organization, Custodian can automatically delete any role which contains similar title.
+To enforce security of your organization, Custodian can automatically delete any role which match its filter.

+The policy below deletes all roles that contains similar title.

 .. code-block:: yaml